koykov/vector/readme.md

 // ...
 ```

-vector package doesn't provide pooling (because it is a common API), but high level packages provides `Acquire`/`Release`
+Vector package doesn't provide pooling (because it is a common API), but high level packages provides `Acquire`/`Release`
 methods (working with `sync.Pool` implicitly).

 In fact, you may use vectors not exactly in high-loaded project.
 In that case pooling may be omitted: